 Find out more about our members on their profile pages.

-Hollie Allison and Katie Choi, biomedical science students at our University, have both received a £2,000 summer studentship from the Wellcome Trust.
+Hollie Allison and Katie Choi, Biomedical Science students at ARU, have both received a £2,000 Vacation Studentship from the Wellcome Trust.
 Hollie is isolating and identifying antibiotic-resistant strains of bacteria from dog faeces found in recreational areas of Cambridge.
 Katie Choi is working on the development of novel therapeutics against antibiotic resistance.